Royals vs. Cardinals Player Props Betting Odds

 |3

-Check out the latest odds and place your bets on any of Dylan Coleman's player props with BetMGM.
+Check out the latest odds and place your bets on any of Cole Ragans' player props with BetMGM.

 Nolan Arenado Props